2 Million Dollar Term Life Insurance | A Comprehensive Guide

 How to Choose the Right Term Length

-Selecting the right term length is critical, as it determines how long your coverage lasts and affects your premiums.
-Common term lengths include 10, 20, and 30 years, though some insurers, like Legal & General America, offer terms up to 40 years.
+Selecting the correct term length is crucial, as it determines the duration of your coverage and impacts your premiums.
+Common term lengths include 10, 20, and 30 years; however, some insurers, such as Legal & General America, offer terms up to 40 years.
 Here’s how to choose:

 • 10-Year Term: Ideal for short-term needs, like covering a mortgage or until children are older.